trieschlab/MIMo/docs/source/index.rst

    :alt: MIMo with some toys

 MIMo is a library for the research of cognitive development and multi-sensory learning.
-We follow the :doc:`API of the OpenAI gym <gym:content/api>` environments, using :doc:`MuJoCo <mujoco:overview>` for the physics simulation.
+We follow the :doc:`API of Gymnasium <gym:index>` environments, using :doc:`MuJoCo <mujoco:overview>` for the physics simulation.